bytecodealliance/bytecodealliance.org/_posts/2025-04-10-invoking-component-functions-in-wasmtime-cli.md

 target/wasm32-wasip1/debug/wasm_answer.wasm: WebAssembly (wasm) binary module version 0x1000d
 ```

-We can also use the `--release` option which optimised builds for production:
+We can also use the `--release` option which optimises builds for production:

 ```console
 $ cargo component build --target wasm32-wasip1 --release
 ```

-If we check the sizes of the `debug` vs. `release` we see a difference of `1.9M` vs. `16K` respectively.
+If we check the sizes of the `debug` and `release`, we see a difference of `1.9M` and `16K`, respectively.

 Debug: